GameSprunki/GameSprunki/README.md

 ### 🚀 About
-[GameSprunki](game-Sprunki.com) is the web's largest curated collection of Sprunki games and fan-made modifications.
+[GameSprunki](https://game-sprunki.com/) is the web's curated collection of Sprunki games and fan-made modifications.
 Our platform brings together the entire Sprunki universe in one accessible location, making music creation fun and instant for players worldwide.

 ### ✨ What We Offer